Avabjwill/API-Keys/README.md

 **appid**: The **application id** parameter, here you'll add the API key variable.

-In the API reference below create a new variable queryURL.
+In the API reference below create a new variable: queryURL.

 ```sh
 var queryURL = "http://api.openweathermap.org/data/2.5/weather?q=" + city + "&appid=" + APIKey;
 ```

-To call your API you can construct a variable to hold your query URL.
+To call your API you can construct a variable to hold your variable queryURL.